New state law targets surprise medical bills

 Prohibits providers from billing insured patients in excess of the typical, applicable coinsurance, co-payment, or deductible that would have been charged if services were provided by an in-network provider

-Noncompliance with the state law comes with a $2,500 penalty per violation.
+Noncompliance with the state law comes with a

 "To date, at the state level, 27 states have passed consumer protection laws against surprise medical bills," Mathur writes.
 "In 2020, five additional states have passed and will enact or have enacted surprise billing legislation."